Automatic Segmentation and Visualization of Choroid in OCT with Knowledge Infused Deep Learning: Related works

 \subsubsection{Automatic Choroid Segmentation}

-The segmentation of the retinal layers in OCT has been explored since the commercialization of spectral domain (SD) OCT \cite{garvin2009automated,lee2009segmentation,yang2010automated}, but the segmentation of the choroid layer was usually not included in these studies, which may be attributed to the fussy CSI (as a comparison, the outer retinal layers usually have sharp and smooth boundary as shown in Fig.~\ref{intro}).
+The segmentation of the retinal layers in OCT has been explored since the commercialization of spectral domain (SD) OCT \cite{garvin2009automated, lee2009segmentation,yang2010automated,zhang2012automated,zhang2015validity,gerendas2014three,philip2016choroidal}, but the segmentation of the choroid layer was usually not included in these studies, which may be attributed to the fussy CSI (as a comparison, the inner retinal layers usually have sharp and smooth boundary as shown in Fig.~\ref{intro}).
 Hu \textit{et al.} adapted the graph search algorithm to semi-automatically identify the choroidal layer in SD-OCT \cite{hu2013semiautomated}.
 Tian \textit{et al.} segmented the CSI by finding the shortest path of the graph formed by valley pixels using Dijkstra’s algorithm \cite{tian2013automatic}.
 Alonso \textit{et al.} developed an algorithm that detected the CSI based on OCT image enhancement and a dual brightness probability gradient \cite{alonso2013automatic}.
 Chen \textit{et al.} generated a gradual intensity distance image.
-Then an improved 2-D graph search method with curve smooth constraints was used to obtain the CSI segmentation \cite{chen2015automated}. \\ Deep learning techniques have also been used in the segmentation of the choroid.
-Sui \textit{et al.} combined the graph search with convolutional neural network (CNN) by using the CNN to decide the edge weights in the graph search \cite{sui2017choroid}.
-Masood \emph{et al.} converted the segmentation tasks into a binary classification task, which extracted the choroid part of OCT images into patches with or without the CSI \cite{masood2019automatic}.
-The U-shape convolutional network (U-Net) may be the most successful architecture for medical image segmentation to date \cite{ronneberger2015u}.
+Then an improved 2D graph search method with curve smooth constraints was used to obtain the CSI segmentation \cite{chen2015automated}.
+Wang \textit{et al.} segment the choroid layer using a Markov random field and distance regularization and edge constraint terms embedded level set method \cite{wang2017}.\\ With the development of deep learning techniques, many classical models for classification and segmentation tasks were proposed, such as CNN \cite{krizhevsky2012imagenet}, FCN \cite{long2015fully}, SegNet \cite{badrinarayanan2017segnet}, and U-Net \cite{ronneberger2015u}.
+These classical deep learning networks or their 3D versions were directly used to segment the choroid \cite{kugelman2019automatic,masood2019automatic,shah2017simultaneous,cciccek20163d}, or utilized as a feature extractor and combined with other methods\cite{sui2017choroid,chen2017automated}.
+Sui \textit{et al.} combined the graph search with convolutional neural network (CNN) by using the used CNN to decide the edge weights in the graph search \cite{sui2017choroid}.
+Masood \textit{et al.} converted the segmentation tasks into a binary classification task, which extracted the choroid part of OCT images into patches with or without the CSI \cite{masood2019automatic}.
+The U-Net may be the most successful architecture for medical image segmentation to date \cite{ronneberger2015u}.
 Cheng \textit{et al.} proposed an improved U-Net with refinement residual block and channel attention block for the choroid segmentation \cite{cheng2019choroid}.\\